ConduitIO/conduit/docs/pipeline_semantics.md

 ### Acks are delivered in order

 Conduit ensures that acknowledgments are sent to the source connector in the exact same order as records produced by the connector.
-This guarantee still holds, even if a destination connector acknowledges records in a different order or if a later record gets filtered out faster than an earlier record managed to get written to all destinations.
+This guarantee still holds, even if a badly implemented destination connector acknowledges records in a different order, or if a processor filters out a record (i.e. acks the message) while a message that came before it is still being processed.

 ### Acks are delivered at most once